breylaude/blog/_posts/2023-09-15-sensory-overload.md

 but basically, it feels to me like everyday part of our lives are, as set forward by… sigh…

-> the society that we live in *evil gamer noises*
+> the society that we live in *evil noises*

 … explicitly set up to give us these constant upticks in short term validation, over and over again until we’re forced to continue these practices ourselves like some sort of drug fiend looking for their next hit.

-games have become nothing more than money hungry scams, soullessly generic clones, and slash or glorified slot machines, just to get people addicted to that feeling of accomplishment.
+games have become nothing more than money hungry scams, soulessly generic clones, and slash or glorified slot machines, just to get people addicted to that feeling of accomplishment.

 i used to enjoy playing games quite a bit, in my youth i held many strong opinions on the medium and thankfully there are still some new games i would consider worth playing, but for the most part, its dead to me.